bssshyamsundhar/news-aggregator/README.md

 # News Aggregator

-**News Aggregator** is a news collection and aggregation platform that fetches and displays categorized news content from the RSS feed of News18 Tamil.
+**News Aggregator** is a news collection and aggregation platform that fetches and displays categorized news content .
 The application allows users to browse news by categories like sports, health, etc., and provides personalized news content based on user interactions.
 It also enables fetching local news by city or district.

 ---